 Progress is tracked on a monthly basis through ENERGY STAR® Portfolio Manager to determine the extent to which the implementation of the activities included in each PET reduce energy consumption and costs, and improve the ENERGY STAR score.

-Building off the lessons learned in the PET program pilot phase, which occurred prior to 2016, TH Real Estate is currently formalizing the program methodology and related outreach strategy.
+Building off the lessons learned in the PET program pilot phase, which occurred prior to 2016, Nuveen Real Estate is currently formalizing the program methodology and related outreach strategy.
 Great care has been taken to address the reality that there are unique circumstances for each property, and that a cookie-cutter approach that looks only at the bottom line results will not be equitable.
 For example, significant changes to operating hours, or certain tenant-driven requirements, could affect energy use figures in a way that cannot be avoided.
-TH Real Estate emphasizes the positive and empowering aspects of this approach -- like being able to quantify the business case for each project -- while being responsive to the natural concerns staff will have regarding its implementation.
-All properties will participate in 2016, and TH Real Estate may develop formal training in the form of webinars and guidance documents.
+Nuveen Real Estate emphasizes the positive and empowering aspects of this approach -- like being able to quantify the business case for each project -- while being responsive to the natural concerns staff will have regarding its implementation.
+All properties will participate in 2016, and Nuveen Real Estate may develop formal training in the form of webinars and guidance documents.
 Whereas staff who are engaged in the PET process will become better attuned to linking their financial and sustainability goals, the program does not intend to penalize teams who are off target.
 Rather, it is expected that staff will, over time and through practice, develop the internal expertise to make the program a success.

 Tools & Resources